Are vegan diets safe for young children?

 Breastmilk or infant formula (based on cow’s or goat’s milk) should be your baby’s main drink until 12 months of age.

 There are currently no infant formulas suitable for vegan infants in the UK.
 Those based on cows’ milk alternatives, such as soya, contain vitamin D sourced from sheep’s wool lanolin.
-It is also worth noting that soya-based infant formulas should not be given as a main drink to children under the age of one, unless advised by a health professional.
-Rice-based infant formulas are also not recommended due to the level of arsenic they may contain.
+Soya-based infant formulas should only be given as a main drink to children under the age of one if advised by a health professional.
+Also, it is not recommended to give rice-based infant formulas.
+This is due to the level of arsenic rice milk may contain.

-Calcium is important for bone health and as most bone mass is built up during childhood it is essential that calcium needs are met during this time.
+Calcium is important for bone health.
+Most bone mass is built up during childhood so is essential that calcium needs are met during this time.
 Dairy products, such as cow’s milk, yogurt and cheese provide a good source of calcium.
-Children over the age of one on a vegan diet can be given dairy-alternative drinks as their main drink but it is important that these dairy-alternatives are calcium-fortified.
+Children over the age of one on a vegan diet can be given dairy-alternative drinks as their main drink.
+It is important that these dairy-alternatives are calcium-fortified.
 Other plant-based calcium sources include plain fortified soya yogurt, calcium-set tofu, some green leafy vegetables (such as kale and rocket) and some breads (white, brown and wholegrain).

 Cow’s milk is also a good source of iodine, a nutrient which is important for brain development.
 Iodine is not found in meaningful amounts in many foods.
-It can be found in some seaweeds but often the level is too high or variable to be suitable as an iodine supplement, especially in children.
-There are a limited number of dairy-alternative toddler milks which are fortified with iodine so it is worth checking the label.
+It can be found in some seaweeds.
+However, the level is often too high or variable to be suitable as an iodine supplement, especially in children.
+There are a limited number of dairy-alternative toddler milks which are fortified with iodine.
+Therefore, it is worth checking the label.
 Iodine supplements are available but it is important to speak to a health professional to make sure the supplement is suitable and at the right dosage for your child.

 Vitamin B12 is important for the formation of red blood cells and for normal brain function.
-Vitamin B12 is predominantly found in animal products.
-Vegan options include fortified yeast extract (although the salt content makes it unsuitable for young children) and fortified breakfast cereals – check the label.
-If you and your family do not consume enough vitamin B12 through fortified foods alone, you should consider vitamin B12 supplements.
+Vitamin B12 is primarily found in animal products.
+Vegan options include fortified yeast extract (choose lower salt) and fortified breakfast cereals.
+Check the label.
+If you and your family do not consume enough vitamin B12 you should consider vitamin B12 supplements.
 Talk to a health professional about supplements to ensure that they are suitable and the correct dosage for your child.

 Vitamin B2 helps to keep skin, eyes and the nervous system healthy and the body to release energy from food.
-Vitamin B2 is predominantly found in animal products but unlike vitamin B12, it is also found in some plant based foods, including mushrooms, some nuts and seeds (such as almonds), yeast extract (again, the salt content makes it unsuitable for young children), vitamin B2-fortified dairy-free alternatives (such as soya, oat and almond dairy-free alternative drinks) and vitamin B2-fortified breakfast cereals (check the label).
+Vitamin B2 is mainly found in animal products but it is found in some plant based foods.
+These include mushrooms, some nuts and seeds (such as almonds), yeast extract (choose lower salt), vitamin B2-fortified dairy-free alternatives.
+Check the label to see which dairy-free alternatives are fortified.

 Long-chain omega-3 fatty acids

 Long-chain omega-3 fatty acids are important for brain and eye development.
 They are found in oily fish but vegan supplements produced from microalgae are available.
-A small amount of the short-chain omega-3 fatty acids in the diet can be converted to long-chain omega-3 fatty acids in the body but this process isn’t overly efficient.
-Good sources of short chain omega-3 include some seeds (such as flax and chia seeds), walnuts and walnut oil, vegetable oils (such as flax seed, rapeseed and soybean oil) and soybeans.
+A small amount of the short-chain omega-3 fatty acids in the diet can be converted to long-chain omega-3 fatty acids in the body.
+However, this process isn’t overly efficient.
+Good sources of short chain omega-3 include some seeds (such as flax and chia seeds), walnuts, vegetable oils (such as flax seed, rapeseed and soybean oil) and soybeans.

 Protein is a key nutrient for growth and development.
-Protein is made up of amino acids and essential amino acids are those that the body cannot make itself and so are needed from the diet.
+Protein is made up of amino acids.
+Essential amino acids are those that the body cannot make itself and so are needed from the diet.
 Most vegans and vegetarians get enough protein from their diets.
-Young children need three portions of plant-based protein sources a day if following a vegan or vegetarian diet.
+Young children who are vegan or vegetarian need three portions of plant-based protein sources a day.
 Variety is key to make sure you and your family are getting enough of the different essential amino acids.
-Plant-based protein sources include soya (a particularly good one due to the range of amino acids it contains), beans and pulses (such as chickpeas, kidney beans, soya beans and lentils), some nuts and nut butters (such as peanuts, almonds and cashews) (where possible, choose the no added salt or sugar varieties and avoid giving whole nuts to young children), tofu, mycoprotein and quinoa.
+Plant-based protein sources include soya, beans and pulses (such as chickpeas, kidney beans, soya beans and lentils), some nuts and nut butters (such as peanuts, almonds and cashews), tofu, mycoprotein and quinoa.

-A varied balanced diet is always a good idea, particularly if you and your family are following a vegan or mainly plant-based diet.
-If you wanted to discuss your/your family’s diet with us we offer 1-2-1 consultations in person, or online, with our Registered Nutritionist, Dr Ros Miller.
+A varied balanced diet is always a good idea.
+Careful planning is needed if you and your family are following a vegan or mainly plant-based diet.
+If you wanted to discuss your/your family’s diet with us we offer 1-2-1 consultations in person, or online.
+Consultations are with our Registered Nutritionist, Dr Ros Miller.

 Healthy Eating Advice for Adults & Children